 Role

 I am a senior lecturer in the Doctoral School with a focus on doctoral education and development.
 This includes working with doctoral researchers and supervisors.
-My role is centred on creating, managing, and co-delivering a university-wide programme of workshops, short courses, and events for PGR and supervisors focused on different aspects of the doctoral life-cycle, from proposal development and project conceptualisation, through researching and writing the dissertation, to submission, defense and sharing the research with relevant readers and audiences.
-In addition to my role in teaching, facilitation and materials development, I am a researcher with a focus on social justice and equity in higher education, especially within academic staff and student development.
+My role is centred on creating, managing, and co-delivering a university-wide programme of workshops, short courses, and events for PGR focused on different aspects of the doctoral life-cycle, from proposal development and project conceptualisation, through researching and writing the dissertation, to submission, defense and sharing the research with relevant readers and audiences.
+I coordinate and deliver a related programme for supervisors aligned with the UKCGE's Good Supervisory Practice Framework and responsive to the needs of NTU's doctoral candidates and supervisors.
+I am a member of the Collaboratory Research Hub, a Senior Research Associate in the Centre for Higher Education, Research, Teaching and Learning at Rhodes University and an active doctoral supervisor and examiner.
+I am also an active researcher and scholar, and my scholarship focuses on paths to enabling greater social justice and equity in higher education, especially within doctoral and postdoctoral education.

 Career overview

-I am a higher education studies scholar, but my early degrees are in Political Science and Women’s and Gender Studies.
-Since completing my own PhD in 2014 at Rhodes University in South Africa, I have been working as an academic developer, largely with postgraduate and early career scholars on their development as writers, lecturers, and supervisors.
+I am a higher education studies scholar, but my early degrees were in Political Science and Women’s and Gender Studies.
+Since completing my PhD in 2014 at Rhodes University in South Africa, I have been working as an academic developer, largely with postgraduate and early career scholars on their development as writers, lecturers, and supervisors.
 Prior to this, I was the coordinator of the UWC Writing Centre at the University of the Western Cape in Cape Town, where my work and research focused on undergraduate student writing development across the curriculum, as well as pedagogy, curriculum, and assessment development work with lecturers.
+Between 2017 and 2021, I worked on a range of projects as a higher education consultant, from mentoring teams of lecturers through extensive curriculum review projects and designing and teaching short courses for early career and postgraduate writers to creating online materials for research students and supervisors and mentoring emerging supervisors in formal academic development courses.

 Research areas

 This led me to my doctoral research, which explored the ways in which knowledge is created through teaching and whether and how students are brought into crucial conversations about what knowledge is, how it is created in disciplinary (and extra-disciplinary) ways, and how they can join (and eventually challenge) conversations within their fields of practice and research.
-My initial postdoctoral work extended on this, and I have completed a book for lecturers and academic developers looking at turning access to higher education into greater success by making pedagogies more explicit and open to student engagement.
-I supervise doctoral research in the fields of academic development, teaching and learning, doctoral education, and academic literacies and writing.
+My initial postdoctoral work extended on this, and I published a sourcebook for lecturers and academic developers looking at turning access to higher education into greater success by making pedagogies more explicit and open to student engagement.

-More recently, I have worked extensively with doctoral and early career researchers.
-I have been reading, thinking and blogging about emotional labour and emotion work and how and why we need to pay greater attention to this in working with postgraduate, especially doctoral, students in higher education.
-This has sparked a new research project on representation, belonging, equity and inclusion in the university, understood through the theoretical lens of feminist sociologies of emotion, and the empirical lens of early career academia (including the doctoral period).
+More recently, informed by my work with doctoral and early career researchers, and research supervisors, I have been reading, thinking and blogging about emotional labour and emotion work and how and why we need to pay greater attention to this in working with postgraduate, especially doctoral, students in higher education.
+I am currently working on a research project on representation, belonging, equity and inclusion in the university, understood through the theoretical lens of feminist sociologies of emotion, and the empirical lens of early career academia (including the doctoral period), as well as collaborating with colleagues on projects looking at understandings of the public good in doctoral education, and on compassionate and caring supervision praxis.

-Much of my practical work for the last 14 years has been with student-writers, post- and under-graduate, and with lecturers, all focused on writing development and the pedagogical means for knowledge-building and meaning-making in higher education.
-Underpinning all my research and practice is a concern about social justice and how to better create, enable or enhance this in education and society.
-How do we truly make people feel at home in unfamiliar places and open out or change those places so that others can become part of them—not through becoming like those who already belong, but through changing the place as they become part of it?
-How can students change practices of writing, knowing and speaking about knowledge as they come to know it and become knowledge-makers too?
+Underpinning all my research and practice is an abiding concern for social justice and how to better create, enable and enhance this in education and society.
+How do we truly make people feel at home in unfamiliar places and open up or change the construction and maintenance of these places so that others can become part of them—not through becoming like those who already belong, but through changing the place as they become part of it?
+How can students change practices of writing, knowing and speaking about knowledge by bringing their differents ways of knowing, being and doing to these practices, and how can academic lecturers and supervisors learn to recognise and value a wider range of practices related to knowledge making?
 How do we challenge and change hegemonic notions of academic socialisation, student deficit, and reified forms of knowledge and meaning-making?
 How do we meaningfully make it possible for more students to truly succeed in higher education?
-These are some of the broader questions my research and praxis are concerned with.
+These critical questions drive my research and praxis forward, and shape the perspectives and insight I bring to bear on collaborations with peers.

 External activity